Metal–air electrochemical cell: Iron

 Iron–air rechargeable batteries are an attractive technology with the potential of grid-scale energy storage.
-The main raw-material of this technology is iron oxide (rust) which is abundant, non-toxic, inexpensive, and environmentally friendly.
+The main raw-material of this technology is iron oxide (rust), a material that is abundant, non-toxic, inexpensive, and environmentally friendly.
 Most of the batteries currently being developed utilize iron oxide powders to generate and store hydrogen via the Fe/FeO reduction/oxidation (redox) reaction (Fe + H2O ⇌ FeO + H2).
 In conjunction with a fuel cell, this enables the system to behave as a rechargeable battery, creating H2O/H2 via the production and consumption of electricity.
-Furthermore, this technology has minimal environmental impact, as it could be used to store energy from intermittent solar and wind power sources, developing an energy system with low carbon dioxide emissions.
+Furthermore, this technology has minimal environmental impact, as it could be used to store energy from intermittent or variable energy sources, such as solar and wind, developing an energy system with low carbon dioxide emissions.

 One way the system can start is by using the Fe/FeO redox reaction.
 Hydrogen created during the oxidation of iron and of oxygen from the air can be consumed by a fuel cell to create electricity.
 When electricity must be stored, hydrogen generated from water by operating the fuel cell in reverse is consumed during the reduction of the iron oxide to metallic iron.
 The combination of both of these cycles is what makes the system operate as an iron–air rechargeable battery.

-Limitations of this technology come from the materials used.
+Limitations of this technology come from the materials used, and due to lower energy conversion efficiency.
 Generally, iron oxide powder beds are selected; however, rapid sintering and pulverization of the powders limit the ability to achieve a high number of cycles, which results in diminished capacity.
 Other methods currently under investigation, such as 3D printing and freeze-casting, seek to enable the creation of architecture materials to allow for high surface area and volume changes during the redox reaction.